smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 ------------

 The value that can be provided for a trait depends on its type.
-A value for a trait is defined by enclosing the value in parenthesis.
+A value for a trait is defined by enclosing the value in parenthesis, provided as a :ref:`node value <node-values>`.
+Trait values MUST adhere to the JSON type mappings defined in :ref:`trait-node-values`.
 Trait values can only appear immediately before a shape.

 The following example applies various traits to a structure shape and its members.